 "I told you," I said coldly.
 "My name is Olivia James."

 She stared at me silently for a moment before exchanging looks with the men that flanked her.
 Finally, she turned back to me, her face softening slightly.
-"You got the part," she answered with a grin.
+"For a minute though, I thought so too," she said.
+"You got the part."